EXHIBITION & DISCURSIVE PROGRAM

 An exhibition of Amy Karle’s Quantum Artworks within Fertile Void

-Amy Karle charts the invisible architectures binding subatomic realms to cosmic expanses in this multisensory collection of quantum art presented at HKW and simultaneously in orbit, destined to be embedded on the Moon in November 2024, extending her exploration and entangled horizon into the cosmos.
+Amy Karle charts the invisible architectures binding subatomic realms to cosmic expanses in this multisensory collection of quantum art presented at HKW and simultaneously in orbit, destined to be embedded on the Moon in late 2024-early 2025, extending her exploration and entangled horizon into the cosmos.

 Collapsing the boundaries between the infinitesimal atomic and the vast expanse of outer space, this collection of works explores the inseparable bond between the quantum field, ourselves, and the universe.
 It invites audiences to contemplate their place in an entangled, infinite horizon, where the boundaries between the subatomic and the cosmic dissolve.